guzzzzman/guzzzzman/README.md

 - 💪Hi, I’m Jose Guzman.
-I am currently pursuin my degree in Computer Science.
+I am currently pursuing my degree in Computer Science.
 - 🫦Some languages i've learned are HTML and Java.
 - 🦍Outside of coding I enjoy playing instruments, videogames, and working out.
 My favorite instrument to play is the Tenor Saxophone, but I also know how to play the clarinet, alto saxophone, and the marimba.
   VideoGames are a hobby of mine.
 I enjoy videogames because I feel like it helps spark creativity and it's just a fun overall experience.
 I try to workout at least 3 times a week.
 I enjoy working out because it